JakubGrochowski/stars_on_GitHub/README.md

 # stars_on_GitHub
-Python projects with the most stars on GitHub
+Project showing the Python repositories with the most stars on GitHub